F0lak/dm_open_ref/ref/notes/topdown.md

-In this form, the `layer` var behaves exactly as you would expect+ Icons with a lower layer are drawn beneath icons with a higher layer.
+In this form, the `layer` var behaves exactly as you would
+expect: Icons with a lower layer are drawn beneath icons with a higher layer.
 The only exception is when you use [big icons](/ref/%7Bnotes%7D/big-icons.md)  which will be drawn above any other icons on the same layer.
 Also an atom\'s underlays will be drawn behind